Himanshu-Yadav-0/NLP-APP/Readme.md

 # NLP Web App

 ## Overview
-This is a Flask-based NLP web application that implements **Named Entity Recognition (NER)** using **spaCy** and many more yet to implement.
+This is a Flask-based NLP web application that implements **Named Entity Recognition (NER)** using **spaCy** and many more features yet to be implemented.
 The application allows users to register, log in, and extract named entities from the text.

 ## Features
 - User authentication (Registration & Login)